 How can Trade In Green help?

 Trade In Green is a registered Agent under the Renewable Energy Target Scheme.
-With LGCs we can help assist with the registration and accreditation of the power station.
-Trade In Green can assist the system owner through the power station accreditation process and the future trading of the LGCs as they are created
+With LGCs we can provide you with step by step guides to assist with the registration and accreditation of the power station and the trading of the LGCs as they are created

 If you already have a power station and are creating LGCs, Trade In Green purchase registered LGCs.
 If you have registered LGCs please contact us for a price